w0lfram00/Rental-Car/README.md

 Created by Hliadiaev Mikita (myself)

-This project is frontend for site RentalCar.
+This project is frontend for nonfunctional site RentalCar.
 Based on react + typescript, with vite as a bandler.

 Features:
 1. Pagination;